Vector35/binaryninja-api/.github/ISSUE_TEMPLATE/documentation.md

 ---

-**Is this a general concept that needs to be documented or a specifi API?**
+**Is this a general concept that needs to be documented or a specific API?**
 Does this involve a specific API/set of APIs or a whole concept in Binary Ninja (i.e. BinaryViews, Basic Blocks, etc)

 **What concept or API needs more documentation?**